 Research and Faculty

 You will have opportunities to conduct, present and publish research with faculty

 and fellow students.
 Research interests of our experienced and internationally-known

 faculty include comparative and international education, diversity and equity issues,

-religions, gender and women’s studies and education policy and practice.
+religions, gender, women’s and sexuality studies and education policy and practice.